krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 __IAM Roles:__
 - Roles are created and then __assumed by trusted entities__.
+  - Trusted Entities are:
+    - AWS Services (e.g., EC2, Lambda, etc.)
+    - IAM Users
+    - IAM Roles (for cross-account access)
+    - Federated Users (users authenticated via external identity providers, like AWS Cognito, Google, or Active Directory)
+    - Accounts (for cross-account role assumption)
 - They are a __way of delegating permissions to resources for users and services__.
 - __Users and services can assume a role to obtain temporary security credentials.
 And those are issued by the Security Token Service, the STS service__.

-IAM Policies:
+- you __can share IAM roles between AWS accounts__ using cross-account IAM role assumption.
+- you __cannot directly transfer or share IAM users or groups across AWS accounts__, __you can share IAM permissions__ (through roles and policies) between AWS accounts by using cross-account access.

+__IAM Policies__:
 - Policies are documents that define the permissions and they can be applied to users, groups, and roles
 - Policy documents are written in JSON and include key value pairs that consist of an attribute and a value.
 - __All permissions are implicitly denied by default__.
-- The most restrictive policy is applied if there's multiple policies with conflicting statements.
+- The __most restrictive__ policy is applied if there's multiple policies with conflicting statements.
   - it gives you tempoarary credentials
   - delegate access to users, applications, services
   - __attach role to aws service__ (EC2: IAM instance profile)